ITCMD/defcon-level/README.md

   This Program is designed for use with the unofficial Defcon Warning System (https://defconwarningsystem.com/ ).
 It queries the status and freaks the heck out if it goes down to Defcon One.

 ​    It is designed to be run minimized on startup.
 It was created in reaction to some possible malware in the Defcon Warning System's executables, which is not open source.
-These were resolved, however this remains as an open source alternative.
+These concerns were resolved, however this remains as an open source and lighter alternative.

 ​	**New:** As of version 1.7, you can add a file called `DontDisplayOnStartup.config` in the program's main directory, and the program will not display the current defcon level on startup unless it is below 5.